Boys prep basketball: Rams get revenge in Hempstead rematch

 The Rams have knocked off another giant.

-Kendrick Watkins-Hogue scored 21 points off the bench, with his third dunk of the night capping Iowa Class 4A No. 8 Senior's 66-51 victory over fifth-ranked rival Hempstead Monday in Nora Gym.
+Kendrick Watkins-Hogue scored 21 points off the bench, with his third dunk of the night capping Iowa Class 4A No. 8 Senior’s 66-51 victory over fifth-ranked rival Hempstead Monday in Nora Gymnasium.

 Yet, only recently has Senior crept into the Associated Press top-10 poll.
 The players don’t mind, though.
 They say the “underdog mentality” is what’s carried them to big wins this year.